 11. Guidelines are Subject to change.

 Bear in mind that these are just guidelines — interpretations are up to us.
 These guidelines are not exhaustive and are subject to change.

-If you believe a user on Thero.org has violated our Terms of Service or any of these policies, please report the site to firstname.lastname@example.org and title the subject line as “Terms Violation”.
+If you believe a user on Thero.org has violated our Terms of Service or any of these policies, please report the site to email@example.com and title the subject line as “Terms Violation”.
 We review and investigate all complaints that we receive, but if and how we respond will depend on a variety of factors, such as the information available to us and the type of violation.
-We may also contact the site owner to inform him/her of the complaint.
+We may also contact the user to inform them of the complaint.